Kid-Friendly Museums in the New York Area

-Price: $8 adults, $5 children 12 and under; $7 students with ID; $7 seniors; children under 2 are free.
-Admission to enter the property: $14 per carload.
+Price: $8 adults, $5 children 12 and under; $7 students with ID; $7 seniors; children 2 and under are free.
 Members free.
-Tickets available online only.
-No sales at the gate.
+Tickets available online or at the gate.

 What you need to know: Now open: the first floor of the Hall of Fishes marine museum; the Habitat and Stroll Wing animal dioramas; and the natural-history and cultural-artifact galleries on the first floor of the Memorial Wing.
 The Mansion living quarters and the Reichert Planetarium remain closed at this time.
 Tickets are available online and at the gate.
 Please wear a mask when unable to maintain 6-feet distancing from others or when indoors.

 The Whaling Museum & Education Center of Cold Spring Harbor

 Galleries open.
 Advanced tickets required

 279 Main St., Cold Spring Harbor